Prepare your course list for your advising meeting(s); collect instructor permissions

-During your time slot, go to the Pre-Registration and Add/Drop page in ACDATA and, one-at-a-time, submit your courses for registration.
+During the pre-registration week, go to the Pre-Registration and Add/Drop page in ACDATA and, one-at-a-time, submit your courses for registration.
 Note that if a course has co-requisites such as labs or discussion sections, you must submit all sections of the course at the same time.

 When you submit a course you'll either receive a confirmation that you've successfully registered or an error telling you what went wrong and what to do to fix it.